valentin12/kivy_frogs/level_format_doc.rst

 Basics
 ------
-A level file is a simple text file.
+All level files lay in the levels folder. they have to start with "level_" and must have the ending ".txt" A level file is a simple text file.
 In every line is an game object defined and you can make a reference to it by an id.
 The order doesn't matter.
 Positions are defined in a table with row,column.
 Every id should exist only one time.
 Some objects exist in every level and they have the following ids and functions: